Here are the best HP laptops to buy in 2022

 Design-wise, the HP Chromebook x360 14 is a fairly standard convertible.
 It’s a silver laptop with a rotating hinge, and it’s fairly thin at 16.51mm.
 It’s not the lightest laptop around, weighing roughly 3.35lbs, but that’s to be expected when you have a premium aluminum build.
 Compared to other Chromebooks in HP’s lineup, this one easily has the most modern design, with minimal bezels all around the display.
 As for ports, you get two USB Type-C ports, one USB Type-A port, a headphone jack, and a microSD card reader.
 That gives you connectivity options for peripherals, but you’ll need an adapter or the right kind of monitor to use an external display over USB Type-C.

 If you’re looking for a premium Chromebook, your list of options isn’t incredibly long, and this one from HP is going to give you a solid experience at an affordable price.

 These are the best laptops you can get from HP right now.
 Whether it’s a gift for a loved one or for yourself, these are all fantastic options for different types of users.
-For most people, the HP Spectre x360 14 is likely the best because it’s a fantastic blend of portability, premium design, high-end performance, and fantastic display that’s great for productivity.
+For most people, the HP Spectre x360 16 is likely the best because it’s got it all: Great performance, a stunning display that’s even better with the OLED model, and a great webcam, all packed in a beautiful premium design that’s not overly heavy.
 But of course, there’s something for everyone, and if your budget is a little tighter, it’s always worth looking at the Pavilion Aero, which offers absolutely stellar value for its price.

 We included a couple of cellular-connected laptops on this list, but if you’re looking for more, check out our list of the best 5G laptops you can buy today.
 There are plenty of great options there too.